 - Also known as the ‘Nightingale of India’.

 - She was a distinguished poet, renowned freedom fighter, and a great orator.

-- She was elected as the president of the Indian National Congress.
+- She was elected as the President of the Indian National Congress in 1925.

-- In 1907, she expanded the first National Flag at the International Socialist Conference in Germany.
+- In 1907, she unfolded the first Indian National Flag at the International Socialist Conference in Germany.

 - She was also known as the Begum of Awadh.

-- On 10th May 1984, Government of India issued a stamp to commemorate Begum Hazrat Mahal.
+- In 1984, the Government of India issued a stamp to commemorate Begum Hazrat Mahal.

-- She was an Irish lady and the founder of the Theosophical Society.
+- She was an Irish lady and a prominent member of the Theosophical Society.

-- She joined the Indian National Congress and involved in political and educational activities.
+- She joined the Indian National Congress and was involved in political and educational activities in India.

-- In 1916, she established the Indian Home Rule League.
+- In 1916, she established the Indian Home Rule Movement.